Radiculopathy Specialist

 Mark R Grubb, M.D.

-Minimally Invasive Spine Surgeon located in Akron, OH
+Minimally Invasive Spine Surgeon located in Mayfield Heights, OH

 Disc herniation, arthritis, and other degenerative spine conditions can lead to a painful condition known as radiculopathy.
 At Northeast Ohio Spine Center in Akron, Ohio, experienced spine surgeon, Mark Grubb, MD, understands how the chronic pain and disability associated with radiculopathy can interfere with your life.
 Dr. Grubb customizes care plans to relieve the pressure on your nerves that’s causing your pain and prevent the recurrence of radiculopathy.
 Call Northeast Ohio Spine Center to learn more about treatment options for radiculopathy or request a consultation online today.